MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/runsql-macro-action.md

 </tbody>
 </table>

 You can also use an IN clause with these statements to modify data in another database.

 > [!NOTE]
-> <P>To run a select query or crosstab query from a macro, use the View argument of the <STRONG>OpenQuery</STRONG> action to open an existing select query or crosstab query in Datasheet view.
-You can also run existing action queries and SQL-specific queries in the same way.</P>
+> To run a select query or crosstab query from a macro, use the View argument of the **OpenQuery** action to open an existing select query or crosstab query in Datasheet view.
+You can also run existing action queries and SQL-specific queries in the same way.